Cyb3rMatt/Ethical-Hacking-Projects/README.md

 # EthicalHackingPython

 # Disclaimer
-These tools are used for educational purposes I am not responsible for your actions.
+These tools are used for educational purposes only I am not responsible for your actions.

 ## Deployment
 To deploy this project run